EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 ## Creating controllers for CRUDing our tables

 Now that we have that, let's add a few endpoints to support basic CRUD of those tables.
-We can use the `dotnet-aspnet-codegenerator` scaffoldind tool that we installed earlier.
+We can use the `dotnet-aspnet-codegenerator` scaffolding tool that we installed earlier.
 For the three tables that we have, we would do:

 ```
 $ dotnet aspnet-codegenerator controller \